A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 Sheep near Becka Brook, Dartmoor, UK

-Our return journey to Haytor, took us along a short stretch of road, where we bumped into a flock of very stubborn black sheep.
+The return journey to Haytor, took us along a short stretch of road, where we bumped into a flock of very stubborn black sheep.
 They were hogging the road and not really prepared to move for anyone.

-Eventually we joined a narrow track that took us through some very overgrown ferns and the most butterflies I’ve seen in a long while.
+Eventually we joined a narrow track that took us through some overgrown ferns and the most butterflies I’ve seen in a long while.
 I had to remember to keep my mouth shut.
 This was a very different landscape to the open moorland and rocky outcrops we’d seen all morning.

 Haytor